Aliases for MAF Gene

 GeneCards Summary for MAF Gene

 MAF (MAF BZIP Transcription Factor) is a Protein Coding gene.
 Diseases associated with MAF include Ayme-Gripp Syndrome and Cataract 21, Multiple Types.
-Among its related pathways are Transcriptional misregulation in cancer and C-MYB transcription factor network.
+Among its related pathways are Tacrolimus/Cyclosporine Pathway, Pharmacodynamics and Transcriptional misregulation in cancer.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and DNA-binding transcription activator activity, RNA polymerase II-specific.
-An important paralog of this gene is MAFA.
+An important paralog of this gene is MAFB.

 UniProtKB/Swiss-Prot Summary for MAF Gene